This post may contain affiliate links. Please see my disclosure policy for details.

 Toddy tapping has been a profession here for centuries and now boasts around 50,000 labourers in the trade.
 It’s also licensed by the government and so it’s completely above board, not like Moonshine.

-The sap will naturally ferment with the yeast in the air and within a few hours you’ll have a sweet alcohol that is around 4-6%.
+The sap will naturally ferment with the yeast in the air and within a few hours, you’ll have sweet alcohol that is around 4-6%.
 It’s then ready to be sold off to Toddy shops, or used in the home to make bread!

 There are many opportunities to see toddy tapping and even have a go yourself!
-Enquire on your houseboat or hotel for more information.
+Enquire about your houseboat or hotel for more information.

 13. Or, try some palm wine for yourself in a Toddy Shop!

 If you’re looking for where to sample some Toddy, then you only need to look on the backwaters.
 While on your tour, make sure you ask your guide to stop off at a Toddy shop.